CarolineCollins/Assignment-3-MSB1015/README.md

 # Assignment-3-MSB1015
 ### Synopsis
 A project to learn how to use Nextflow, SPARQL query, and CDK to calculate JPlogP on *all* the molecules in WikiData.
+An investigation of parallel computing.
 #### Task
-As an investigation of parallel computing we compare times between a nextflow run with parallel computing restricted vs a nextflow run employing parallel computing on all available CPU's.
+We compare times between
+a restricted nextflow run (ie without parallel computing) vs a nextflow run employing parallel computing on all available CPU's.
-Here on the README I will note the results of comparing the computation times for *parsing the SMILES and getting their JPlogP values*.
+Here on the README I will note the results of comparing the computation times
+for *parsing the SMILES and getting their JPlogP values*.

 ### What can you find in this repository?